 You can even learn how to do a bit of mixing and sound design yourself in Demo Reel Dash.
 The important thing is to let the work drive the reel.
 The music should elevate it, not dictate it.

 You can also reach out to Hans Zimmer to score your reel.
 I'm sure he has plenty of time.

 Get Feedback on Your Demo Reel Before You Go Public

 You probably stared at your shots for hours as you carefully cut together your reel matching everything perfectly to the beat.
 A side effect of that concentrated attention is that you can no longer see it objectively.

 This is where your fellow Motion Designers come in.
 Seek out constructive criticism.
-Post your reel for feedback in any Motion Design community you are part of like Slack or Facebook.
+Post your reel for feedback in any Motion Design community you are part of like Slack or the School of Motion alumni community.
 You can also ask a coworker to take a look, except for Terry, Terry has very poor judgment.

 Finally, step away from it for a day or two and come back to it with “fresh eyes.”
 Try to view it objectively, as a client might, and give yourself a good old fashioned critique.
 Once you have gathered some great feedback on your reel, sit down and implement it.

 The best option?
 Get some accountability, critiques, and a complete body of demo reel knowledge distilled from Ryan Summers’ long successful career by taking Demo Reel Dash.